rust-lang/book/src/ch10-03-lifetime-syntax.md

 references that have different concrete lifetimes.
 Listing 10-22 is a straightforward example that should match your intuition from any language:
-`string1` is valid until the end of the outer scope, `string2` is valid until the end of the inner scope, and `result` is also valid until the end of the outer scope.
+`string1` is valid until the end of the outer scope, `string2` is valid until the end of the inner scope, and `result` references something that is valid until the end of the outer scope.
 The borrow checker approves of this code; it will compile and print `The longest string is long string is long` when run:

 <figure>
 <span class="filename">Filename: src/main.rs</span>